This article will explain two different ways to find factorial of a number in python using

 - After loop completes(when the last number is 1) the variable will be holding the product of all numbers till 1 which is the factorial of the given number.

-Python program written as per the above algorithm is given below.
+Factorial program in python written as per the above algorithm is given below.

 # function to calculate factorial of the given number def fact(number): # initialize variable to store factorial fact = 1 # loop from the number till 1 for number in range(5, 1,-1): # multiply current number with the product of previous numbers fact = fact * number return fact # read number from keyboard number = int(input("Enter a number\n")) # find factorial factorial = fact(number) print("Factorial is "+str(factorial))

 Above program contains a function to calculate factorial of a number.
 It initializes a variable to hold the factorial and reverse iterates from the number till 1 using a

 for loop and